Welcome to our admitted PhD & MS students!

 When does registration start?

-Registration starts in May (date TBD).
+Registration starts in May 15th.
 Send your official transcripts today!
 You will be able to register once you send your official transcripts to the Graduate Studies office.
 Until they are processed, you'll have a hold on your registration.
 Transcript instructions.

 Who do I contact to start my I-20?